Software Testing with Large Language Models: Survey, Landscape, and Vision: Analysis from Software Testing Perspective

-\textbf{Later studies focus on designing effective prompts.} Subsequently, LLMs possess enhanced abilities, allowing them to excel at targeted tasks without the pre-training or fine-tuning.
-Therefore the later studies typically focus on how to design the prompt, to make the LLM better at understanding the context and nuances of this task. \cite{63chatUniTest} generated unit test cases by parsing the project, extracting essential information, and creating an adaptive focal context that includes a focal method and its dependencies within the pre-defined maximum prompt token limit of the LLM, and incorporate these context into a prompt to query the LLM. \cite{64noUnitTest} first performed an empirical study to evaluate ChatGPT’s capability of unit test generation with both a quantitative analysis and a user study in terms of correctness, sufficiency, readability, and usability.
+Yuan et al. \cite{64noUnitTest} first performed an empirical study to evaluate ChatGPT’s capability of unit test generation with both a quantitative analysis and a user study in terms of correctness, sufficiency, readability, and usability.
 And results show that the generated tests still suffer from correctness issues, including diverse compilation errors and execution failures.
-They further proposed an approach that leveraged the ChatGPT itself to improve the quality of its generated tests with an initial test generator and an iterative test refiner.
+They further propose an approach that leveraged the ChatGPT itself to improve the quality of its generated tests with an initial test generator and an iterative test refiner.
 Specifically, the iterative test refiner iteratively fixed the compilation errors in the tests generated by the initial test generator, which follows a validate-and-fix paradigm to prompt the LLM based on the compilation error messages and additional code context.
+Guilherme et al. \cite{150AnInitialInvestigation} and Li et al. \cite{113PromptingCodeInterpreter} respectively evaluated the quality of the generated unit tests by LLM using different metrics and different prompts.

+\textbf{Test generation with additional documentation.} Vikram et al. \cite{121CanLargeLanguage} went a step further by investigating the potential of using LLMs to generate property-based tests when provided API documentation.
+They believe that the documentation of an API method can assist the LLM in producing logic to generate random inputs for that method and deriving meaningful properties of the result to check.
+Instead of generating unit tests from the source code, Plein et al. \cite{110AutomaticGenerationOf} generated the tests based on user-written bug reports.

-\textbf{Incorporating LLM with search based software testing for unit test generation.} The aforementioned studies utilize LLMs for the whole unit test case generation task, while \cite{55codamosaTestGeneration} focus on a different direction, i.e., first letting the traditional search-based software testing techniques (e.g., Pynguin \cite{Lukasczyk2022Pynguin}) in generating unit test case until its coverage improvements stall, then asking the LLM to provide the example test cases for under-covered functions.
-These examples can help the original test generation redirects its search to more useful areas of the search space.
+\textbf{LLM and search-based method for unit test generation.} The aforementioned studies utilize LLMs for the whole unit test case generation task, while Lemieux et al. \cite{55codamosaTestGeneration} focus on a different direction, i.e., first letting the traditional search-based software testing techniques (e.g., Pynguin \cite{Lukasczyk2022Pynguin}) in generating unit test case until its coverage improvements stall, then asking the LLM to provide the example test cases for under-covered functions.
+These examples can help the original test generation redirect its search to more useful areas of the search space.